 Regnum Carya Golf & Spa Resort, home of the Turkish Airlines Open from 2016-18, is the first fully flood-lit golf course in Europe and in 2018 South Africans Brandon Stone and Haydn Porteous played the last three holes live on Facebook in a three-hole “Night Golf Challenge.”
 Meanwhile, the Ladies European Tour went one step further by holding the Omega Dubai Moonlight Classic, the first professional day-night golf tournament, on the Faldo Course at Emirates Golf Club.

-The Faldo Course is the only floodlit course in Dubai.
-Lights were installed to increase usability, particularly during the obscenely hot summer months, and is typically open from 6:30 am to midnight.
+At the Faldo Course in Dubai, floodlights were installed to increase usability, particularly during the obscenely hot summer months, and is typically open from 6:30 am to midnight.
 Gareth Williams, Director of Design and Operations at Faldo Design, says the course does 65,000 rounds per year, making it the one of the most popular in the region.